 We propose a set of recommendations, for both augmentation and deployment of emotion recognition models in the wild, that are grounded in human perception.
-For augmentation, we suggest that: \begin{enumerate} \itemsep-.5em \item Environmental noise can be added to datasets to improve generalizability to varied noise conditions, whether using denoising or augmentation method or a combination of both. \item It is good to augment datasets with fading loudness of segments, dropping letters or words, and speeding up small (no more than 25\% of the total sample length) segments of the complete sound samples in the dataset.
-But it is important to note that these augmented samples should not be passed through the denoising component as the denoised version loses emotion information. \item One should not change the speed of the entire utterance more than 5\% and to not add intentional pauses or any background noises that elicit emotion behavior, e.g., sobs or laughter. \end{enumerate} Regarding deployment, we suggest that: \begin{enumerate} \itemsep-.5em \item Noisy starts and ends of utterances can be handled by augmentation, hence, if the training set included these augments, there is no issue for deployed emotion recognition systems. \item Reverberation, in its various types is hard to handle for even augmented emotion recognition models, and hence, the samples must either be cleaned to remove reverberation effect, or must be identified as low confidence for classification. \item Deploy complementary models that identify the presence of noise that would change a human's perception. \end{enumerate}
+For augmentation, we suggest that:

+\begin{enumerate} \item Environmental noise should be added to datasets to improve generalizability to varied noise conditions, whether using denoising, augmentation, or a combination of both. \item It is good to augment datasets by fading the loudness of the segments, dropping letters or words, and speeding up small (no more than 25\% of the total sample length) segments of the complete sound samples in the dataset.
+But it is important to note that these augmented samples should not be passed through the denoising component as the denoised version loses emotion information. \item One should not change the speed of the entire utterance more than 5\% and should not add intentional pauses or any background noises that elicit emotion behavior, e.g., sobs or laughter. \end{enumerate} Regarding deployment, we suggest that: \begin{enumerate} \item Noisy starts and ends of utterances can be handled by augmentation, hence, if the training set included these augmentations, there should be no issue for deployed emotion recognition systems. \item Reverberation is hard to handle for even augmented emotion recognition models.
+Hence, the samples must either be cleaned to remove the reverberation effect, or must be identified as low confidence for classification. \item Deploy complementary models that identify the presence of noise that would change a human's perception. \end{enumerate}